 The Second Week

-After the first week of recovery, you will likely notice a decrease in swelling and bruising around your nose.
+By this time, after the first week of recovery, you will likely notice a decrease in swelling and bruising around your nose.
 This is a normal part of the healing process, which means that your body works to repair the tissues affected during the procedure.

 As the swelling and bruising continue to subside, you will see a more defined shape to your nose.
 This may take a little longer to develop fully, but it is an essential step in the healing process.